 To take part in an acta group, please book a place by completing an enquiry form, or calling the acta office.

-Young carers aged 10-18 yrs, living in South, Central & East Bristol are welcome to join our young carers‘ youth theatre, which meets weekly in term-time at the acta centre on:
+Young carers aged 10-18 yrs, living in South, Central & East Bristol are welcome to join our young carers‘ youth theatre, which normally meets weekly in term-time (currently online only) at the acta centre on: